 |Alma Mater:||Penn State|

-Dana Cahill begins her first season at the Mount as an assistant coach on head coach B.J.
+Dana Cahill will begin her second season at the Mount in 2014 as an assistant coach on head coach B.J.
 Johnson's staff.

 "I am thrilled to welcome Dana to Mount St. Mary's," said Johnson.
 "I had the pleasure of coaching Dana for two years and I am excited to have her on our staff.
 She was a model student-athlete excelling in the classroom as well as on the field.
 She was a great goalkeeper and leader at Penn State and her experience as a player will not only benefit our defense and the goalkeepers, but our team as a whole."